Distributed by Region (py)

 return {"countDXLink": countDXlink}

-Important: While the main entry point triggers the processing and gathering entry points, keep in mind the main entry point doesn’t do any heavy lifting or processing.
-Notice in the .runSpec json above we start with a lightweight instance, scale up for the processing entry point, then finally scale down for the gathering step.
+Important: While the main entry point triggers the processing and gathering entry points, remember that the main entry point doesn't do any heavy lifting or processing.
+The .runSpec JSON shows a workflow that starts with a lightweight instance, scales up for the processing entry point, and then scales down for the gathering step.